ctools/ctools/doc/source/user_manual/getting_started/beyond.rst

   Image scale (in degrees/pixel) [0.02]
   Size of the X axis in pixels [200] 10
   Size of the Y axis in pixels [200] 10
-  Output Test Statistics map [tsmap.fits]
+  Output Test Statistic map [tsmap.fits]

-:ref:`cttsmap` writes the Test Statistics map in the ``tsmap.fits`` file that contains one extension for the Test Statistics value and further extensions for the spectral parameters that have been fitted for the source at each position of the grid.
+:ref:`cttsmap` writes the Test Statistic map in the ``tsmap.fits`` file that contains one extension for the Test Statistic value and further extensions for the spectral parameters that have been fitted for the source at each position of the grid.
-The figure below show the Test Statistics map which reaches a maximum value of 13782 near the centre of the map.
+The figure below show the Test Statistic map which reaches a maximum value of 13782 near the centre of the map.

 .. figure:: tsmap-crab.png
    :width: 60%

-   *Test Statistics map of the Crab region*
+   *Test Statistic map of the Crab region*

 .. note::